Nihlus/Crystite/docs/nitty-gritty.md

 So, what does this mean for us?
-Well, it means that - theoretically - we *should* be able to create a .NET 7 executable and "just" reference the FrooxEngine assemblies shipped with Neos, string together some glue code, and we'd be off to the races.
+Well, it means that - theoretically - we *should* be able to create a .NET 7 executable and "just" reference the FrooxEngine assemblies shipped with Resonite, string together some glue code, and we'd be off to the races.
 Simple, right?

 ### Narrator: it was not simple
 Confession: it was pretty simple.
-Referencing the assemblies did just work, and within a couple of hours I had a prototype up and running that could connect to and authenticate with Neos's server infrastructure.
+Referencing the assemblies did just work, and within a couple of hours I had a prototype up and running that could connect to and authenticate with the server infrastructure.
 Assets were downloading, records were syncing, happy days.

 However, a few issues did crop up that needed addressing before the client could